 Coal tax would burn business

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 2, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 2, 1993

 After running on a platform to get the economy moving again, the Clinton administration came out of the gates with a social agenda (abortion and gay rights) and an agenda for new taxes.
 Unfortunately, these are not elements of an economic policy that will create jobs, promote economic growth and increase American competitiveness.

 But the tilt light blinked brightest at the prospects of an energy tax, floated during the first week of the Clinton presidency by Treasury Secretary Lloyd Bentsen and other members of the economic team.

 Energy taxes take many forms: a tax on sales of energy fuels such as coal, oil, natural gas and hydroelectricity (an ad valorem tax); a tax on the amount of energy produced by different fuels ( a BTU tax); a carbon tax (a favorite of environmentalists to reduce greenhouse gas emissions); an oil import fee (to cut oil imports); and a gasoline tax (to promote conservation).
 Of these, a carbon tax is a particularly bad idea.

 Carbon taxes would increase the price of coal at least twice as much as other energy fuels.
 Carbon tax proponent John Peterson of the Government Finance Group estimates that a carbon tax would increase the price of gasoline, natural gas and fuel oil by 10-20% and of coal by 60%.

 A recent study by Boulder-based Resource Data International shows a carbon tax would have other results.
 First, a carbon tax would require electric utilities to reduce coal burning, substituting fuels with lower taxes, such as oil and natural gas.